develop-me/bootcamp--setup/mac/readme.md

 # Setting up Mac OS X

 **Make sure you're running the latest version of macOS.
 If you are not then be sure to run the latest updates and restart your machine.
-If you do not do this some of the steps below may not work.**
+If you do not do this some of the steps below may not work.
+You should *always* keep your operating system and software up to date.**

 ## Automatic Install